WestRidgeSystems/jmisb/README.md

 ## Versioning

-jMISB adheres to *semantic versioning* to communicate to client developers about the scope of changes in any new release.
+jmisb adheres to *semantic versioning* to communicate to client developers about the scope of changes in any new release.
 Version numbers are formatted as `major.minor.patch`, where: